ebi-ait/ingest-ui/src/assets/guide-markdown/data-requirements.md

 ## Data referenced for the Human Cell Atlas Bionetwork Atlases

-The data is referenced by the HCA Bionetwork scientific groups as suitable for sdkjhfspoiwe into one of the HCA Bionetwork atlases.
+The data is referenced by the HCA Bionetwork scientific groups as suitable for integration into one of the HCA Bionetwork atlases.

 ## Data directly contributed to the HCA Data Coordination Platform